Wholesale: Products & Services

 Congress recognized the inability of end-users to retain their TNs when changing local service providers, a circumstance that would hamper the development of local competition.
 To address this concern, the U. S. Congress added Section 251 (b)(2) to the Telecommunications Act of 1996 that requires all Local Exchange Carriers (LECs) to provide, to the extent technically feasible, LNP.

-On November 8, 2007 the FCC expanded LNP to VoIP and in the Order, FCC 07-188, they further defined LNP to include SPR.
+On November 8, 2007 the FCC expanded LNP to VoIP and in the Order, FCC 07-188, have further defined LNP to include Simple Port.

-A SPR is defined by the FCC in that order in footnote 153 as those Ports that:
+A Simple Port is defined by the FCC in that order in footnote 153 as those Ports that:

 • Involve a Single Line Account only

-• Do not involve Unbundled Network Elements - (no Loop with Number Port);
+• Do not involve Unbundled Network Elements – (for CenturyLink, this refers to Loop with Number Port and not Unbundled Network Elements-Platform, i.e., CLSP);

 • Do not include complex switch translations such as Centrex, DID Numbers, or Advanced Intelligent Network (AIN) service